Krush Groove: Home media

 The movie was released on VHS in 1986, then DVD in 2003.
-Among the special extras included on the DVD is commentary from Underwood, Schultz, and The Source magazine Senior Editor Brett Johnson, a theatrical trailer for the movie, and the Krush Groove All-Stars video "Krush Groovin'."
+Among the special extras included on the DVD is commentary from Underwood, Michael Schultz, and The Source magazine senior editor Brett Johnson, a theatrical trailer for the movie and the Krush Groove All-Stars music video "Krush Groovin'."

 Other references

-Krush Groove is referenced in the movie Dogma (1999) as being the subject of a bet between the two fallen angels, Bartleby and Loki, on whether it was going to be a bigger movie than E.T.
-(1982).
+Krush Groove is referenced in the movie Dogma (1999) as being the subject of a bet between the two fallen angels, Bartleby (Ben Affleck) and Loki (Matt Damon), on whether it was going to be a bigger movie than E.T. the Extra-Terrestrial (1982).
 Krush Groove is also referenced in the 1990 film House Party.
-Near the end of the film, Play mentions it was going to be on cable, and Bilal suggests they go to Play's house to watch it.
+Near the end of the film, Play (Christopher Martin) mentions it was going to be on cable, and Bilal (Martin Lawrence) suggests they go to Play's house to watch it.